 \section{Approximate TV regularization}

 \emph{TV regularization} is a standard procedure for many imaging applications nowadays, especially for denoising.
-It consists of solving, for a given image~$f$, an optimization problem
+It consists of solving, for a given image~$f$, an optimization problem of the basic form

-where the regularization term $\lambda \| u \|_{TV}$ enforces a smooth or less noisy behavior of~$u$ whose influence is controlled by the parameter~$\lambda$.
+where the regularization term $\lambda \| u \|_{TV}$ encourages a smooth or less noisy behavior of~$u$ whose influence is controlled by the parameter~$\lambda$.
 In most applications, $\| u \|_{TV}$ is computed for discrete data~$u$ by numerical differentiation, usually by means of differences.
-In particular, this not only requires access to the full image, the discrete gradient needs an additional amount of $s$ times the memory consumption of the original image.
-Since this is mostly unacceptable in our application where the image is orders of magnitude larger than the available memory, the straightforward approach is to use the wavelet coefficients as a computationally efficient approximation for $\| u \|_{TV}$.
+In particular, this not only requires access to the full image, but the discrete gradient needs an additional amount of $s$ times the memory consumption of the original image.
+Since this is unacceptable in realistic applications, where the image is larger than the available memory, the straightforward approach is to use the wavelet coefficients as a computationally efficient approximation for $\| u \|_{TV}$.